-For the past few seasons, designers like Stella McCartney have been churning out designs that are almost sculptural.
+Designers have been churning out almost sculptural designs.
 Instead of being fitted, garments are now swooping upwards and outwards, taking on a surreal, artistic twist.
-It’s no longer about showing off the body.
+It’s no longer about showing off the body using controlled volume.

-Fashion has enrobed us in a sense of mystery.
-Cocoon jackets have round shoulders and exaggerated curved sleeves that taper to tightly seize our wrists.
+The look is mysterious.
+Cocoon jackets have round shoulders and exaggerated curved sleeves that taper tightly to seize our wrists.
 Trapeze tops cling to the bust and then drop dramatically outwards to their hem.
 Blocked heels are thick and chunky with slim, tapered toes.

-Distorting the view of the body is not a new idea, but never before has it been this mainstream.
-Fashion journalists are calling the look “controlled volume” and forecast it as the definitive look of the decade.
+Distorting the body’s view is not a new idea, but it has never been this mainstream.
+Fashion journalists call this sculptural look “controlled volume” and forecast it as the decade’s definitive look.
 But how do you manage to pull off something so theatrical on the sidewalk, not the runway?

 Clothing that is very full-cut or flows away from the body needs to be balanced.
 To keep from looking costume-like, balance these pieces with items that lay closer to the body.
 Trapeze tops pair best with skinny-cut pants.
 The chunkiness of block heels becomes easier to pull off when worn with pants that show off the shape of your leg.
 Cocoon coats should be paired with slim knit tops that hug your curves and skinny pants.

 2. Keep Accessories Sleek